 1.2 What Makes Rust Special?

-Rust sets itself apart by offering automatic memory management without a garbage collector.
-This is achieved through strict rules around ownership, borrowing, move semantics, and by making immutability the default unless explicitly marked mutable using mut.
-Rust’s memory model ensures high performance while avoiding issues like invalid memory access or data races.
-Rust’s zero-cost abstractions enable high-level features without compromising performance.
-While this system may require more attention from developers, the long-term benefits—improved performance and fewer memory bugs—are significant, particularly for large projects.
+Rust stands out by offering automatic memory management without a garbage collector.
+It achieves this through strict rules around ownership, borrowing, move semantics, and by making immutability the default unless a variable is declared mutable with mut.
+Rust’s memory model ensures excellent performance while preventing issues like invalid memory access or data races.
+Its zero-cost abstractions enable high-level features without sacrificing performance.
+Although this system demands more attention from developers, the long-term benefits—better performance and fewer memory errors—are particularly valuable in large projects.

 1.2.1 Error Handling Without Exceptions